 Lee has been Upper St. Lawrence Riverkeeper & the Executive Director since 2012.
 Originally from Birmingham, Alabama, Lee came north for graduate school at Syracuse University where he earned a Law Degree and Masters of Public Administration from the Maxwell School.
 He brings to Save The River a strong knowledge of River and North Country issues, having previously served as chief of staff to a New York State Senator whose district includes the St. Lawrence River.
-His career has been diverse, ranging from environmental counsel to an independent power producer to Cornell Cooperation Extension where he worked in youth development.
+His career has been diverse, ranging from environmental counsel to an independent power producer to Cornell Cooperative Extension where he worked in youth development.
 In 2016 Freshwater Future named Lee a Freshwater Hero as the Citizen Advocate of the year for “his persistent and passionate advocacy on complex policy issues.”

 Kate Breheny, Program Manager